-4.3.6 Safe working load (SWL) of details of mooring appliances shall not exceed the design load determined in accordance with 4.3.4.
-All details of the mooring appliances shall be marked with the value of SWL by means of welding or other equivalent method.
+4.3.6 Safe working load (SWL) of shipboard fittings used for mooring purpose shall not exceed the ship design minimum breaking load determined according to $\underline{4.3.4}$.
+The SWL, in t, of each shipboard fitting shall be marked (by weld bead or equivalent) on the deck fittings used for mooring.